nijibabulu/OrthoFinder/slurm_orthofinder.md

 ./orthofinder/orthofinder.py -op -f testRun
 ```

-Then infer orthogroups and output the tree commands:
+Then infer orthogroups and output the tree commands (**the `stdout` output of this command is needed to know which commands to run on the cluster**):

 ```
 module load iqtree mafft